Secondary Storage Devices.

 2- Cassette Tape.

 Cassette tapes resemble audio cassettes.
 It has ¼ inch wide tape, enclosed in a plastic casing, and mainly used with small computers.
-These cassettes are relatively inexpensive and have the storage capacity of 60 MB to 150 MB.
+These cassettes are relatively inexpensive and have a storage capacity of 60 MB to 150 MB.

 They were very popular with macros, cut diskettes replaced them.
 Now they have come back as backup media.